stingerballoons/scroll/content/homepage/features.md

 ## Affordable &nbsp;{{<icon class="fa fa-dollar-sign">}}

 Purchase once and use anytime for multiple events and occasions.
-Can you put a price on happiness?
+Can you really put a price on happiness?

 ## Reusable &nbsp;{{<icon class="fa fa-recycle">}}